JavaScriptDude/Phoenix_ReasonReact_Example/README.md

 Note: This document is a copy of a [Blogspot article by Criag Code](https://craigc0de.blogspot.com/2018/07/phoenix-reasonreact-full-stack.html).
-This version contains corrections to the sample code as well as how to get it working with a more modern version of Ubuntu.
+This version contains corrections to the inline code as well as how to get it working with a more modern version of Ubuntu.
+Big difference with my experience is that Phenix uses webpack and the instructions below reflect this.

 ### Phoenix + ReasonReact - Full-Stack Functional Programming